The Miser’s 3 Things:

 I went to Target and found the antenna section (unfortunately, there is no large overhead sign pointing the way like “Sporting Goods” or “Automotive”).
 I noticed that antennas look a little sleeker than they used to — the higher-end ones don’t even have rabbit ears, they just stick to your wall or window.

-I bought one of the mid-grade options for $20, came home, made my usual Miser frustrated face when I couldn’t get the newfangled technology quite right, and eventually sorted it all out.
+I bought one of the mid-grade options for $20, came home, read the instructions, and eventually sorted it all out.
 I even hid the antenna behind my TV, where quite frankly it looks the best.

 The picture on my screen, however — which was suddenly so much cheaper — had never looked more beautiful.